-The breakfast menu at Cognito On The Corner is a little smaller, with pancake stacks, granola, scrambled and poached eggs, French toast or a breakfast roll but they do use high quality and fresh and tasty ingredients.
+The breakfast menu at Milton On The Corner is a little smaller, with pancake stacks, granola, scrambled and poached eggs, French toast or a breakfast roll but they do use high quality and fresh and tasty ingredients.

 When I visited, I chose the French toast with bacon and maple syrup and for the cost, it was delicious but I expected and I think I would have liked another piece of toast or another piece of bacon as part of the meal.
 My friend ordered the smoked-salmon with free-range scrambled eggs and just adored it, visibly content and his review of the food was that he would happily visit and eat again.

 We both ordered coffee which was enjoyable and each came with a piece of Scottish tablet as all Cognito coffees do and despite the early hour, I am telling you that I am here for it!

 The staff at Milton On The Corner are very friendly and always willing to go above and beyond to help but one thing I would mention is that I don’t feel there are many options for vegetarians or vegans on the menu and maybe this is something to bear in mind.